plone/plone.restapi-client/docs/actions/actions.md

 ## Get Actions

+### Query function

-This function returns the list of all the actions at the given path.
+Use the `getActionsQuery` function to get the query for fetching the actions at a given path.

-- Function name: `getActionsQuery`
+### Hook

+Use the `useGetActions` hook to get the actions at a given path.

 ### Parameters